 Learn how your organisation can be awarded the Communication Access Symbol.

 How communication accessible are you?
-Complete our communication access checklist to find out how accessible your business or organisation is for people with communication difficulties.
+Checkout our quiz to find out how accessible your business or organisation is for people with communication difficulties.

 Do you need a communication aid?

 Scope’s Communication and Inclusion Resource Centre can produce a comprehensive range of communication aids specifically for you.
 Or, you can visit our shop to purchase Communication Aid Creator to make your own communication aids directly from our easy to use templates.